► New Audi Q7 plug-in hybrid

 So far, so normal, but Audi has Audi-fied the experience a bit.
 Like the combustion engine models, the TFSIe versions have the brand’s ‘predictive efficiency assist’ function.
 Essentially, it’s where a little green icon of a foot lifting off a pedal is meant to tell you to let of the throttle to allow the car to coast or simply use less fuel; the technology has a haptic feedback point, and suggests you lift off if you’re nearing a junction or change in speed limit.

 Like Merc’s plug-in hybrids, Audi has also introduced an adaptive brake regen function with the rather dispassionate name: ‘predictive operating strategy’.
 That adaptively modifies how much regenerative braking is applied when you lift off the throttle, again using information like forthcoming changes in speed limits, junctions, corners or even the car in front.
-It’s not quite as intrusive as Mercedes’ offering, for better or worse.
+It’s a slightly odd system to use on the road when it’s active; the brake pedal physically moves for you if it senses any of the criteria already explained, essentially applying the brakes for some battery regeneration without you having to do it.
+If the way is clear and you’re not nearing the speed limit, the car will coast as best as it can.

 Get to the driving bit!